cavallifly/Denaud_et_al_GenomeBiol_2025/RNAseq_analysis/README.md

 The packages subread, samtools, and deeptools.

 # Input data #
-Next, you should download the misha tracks from GEO for the .fastq files.
+Next, you should download the .fastq files from GEO.
 - GSM8444494	WT_Repli1
 - GSM8444495	WT_Repli2
 - GSM8444496	WT_Repli3